itpp-labs/pos-addons/tg_pos_packs/README.rst

 -----------
 * `IT-Projects LLC <https://it-projects.info>`__

-  The module is not maintained since Odoo 9.0.
-Unmaintained and has to be rewritten (probably there is already similar solution).
+  The module is not maintained since Odoo 9.0 and has to be rewritten (probably there is already similar solution).

 Further information
 ===================